standard-for-public-code/community-implementation-guide-standard/criteria/findability.md

 * [OpenZaak](https://github.com/open-zaak/open-zaak/blob/main/publiccode.yaml)
 * [VerificaC19, the official Italian customization of the EU Digital COVID Certificate Verifier App for the Android Operating System](https://github.com/ministero-salute/it-dgc-verificaC19-android/blob/develop/publiccode.yml)

-### There MAY be a dedicated domain name for the codebase.
+### A dedicated domain name for the codebase is OPTIONAL.

-### The community MAY present regularly at conferences.
+### Regular presentations at conferences by the community are OPTIONAL.